sarismet/codeway-sarismet/README.md

 **Server:** [Nodejs](https://nodejs.org/en/), [express](https://www.npmjs.com/package/express), [@google-cloud/pubsub](https://www.npmjs.com/package/@google-cloud/pubsub), [@google-cloud/bigquery](https://www.npmjs.com/package/@google-cloud/bigquery)

 I have used nodejs and expressjs for the server side.
 We have two different servers and I needed to establish communication between them so the google cloud's pub/sub meets this requirement.
 In order to store data I used google cloud's bigquery.

+## How we can improve it
+- The analysis report plot the analsis for each date.
+However, the dates are not in order.
+While you scroll down you can see all the analysis of 07/07/2021 earlier than analysis of 05/07/2021.
+I should have order the list before response.

 ## REFERENCE
 I have used many piece of code from readme tutorials of these repositorys below.